Insights

 Category thinking for the automotive aisle.

 Two audiences, one aisle.
-Pick your lens — the retail merchant running the category, or the brand manufacturer trying to earn shelf.
-For the full pitch, see Brands or Retailers.
+Pick your lens — the retail merchant running the category, or the manufacturer trying to earn shelf.

 Pick your lens